abhinav162/Hitbullseye-Test-Analysis/README.md

 ## How to Use

 After installing the extension, visit HitBullsEye on your browser.
 The extension will automatically add the new feature for viewing question-wise analysis of tests.

+### Fetch answer for all levels in open test
+- select open test from Menu and wait for the test to load (you can check if the test has loaded by clicking "Select a Test" dropdown)
+- when test is loaded, click on "Fetch All" button and wait for some time (it will take some time to fetch all answers and download)

 ## Features